 Additionally, you can use the optional budget project, which is included in the course purchase price, for either extra credit or deeper study.
 To allow time for this project, we set aside one day in most weeks as a Project Day.

-At any time, you can navigate around the course using the Course Navigation links in the right sidebar.
+You can navigate around the course at any time using the Course Navigation links in the right sidebar.

 Your parent/teacher determines the grading requirements and could use some of the following components to determine the course grade.